Ariboux/Workshop3/Partie A/README.md

 - Clone the repository to your local machine.
 - Navigate to the project directory.
-- Install dependencies by running npm install.
+- Install dependencies by running `npm install`.
-- Start the Aggregator Service by running node aggreg.js.
+- Start the Aggregator Service by running `node aggreg.js`.
-- Start the Model Service by running node app.js.
+- Start the Model Service by running `node app.js`.
 - Make predictions by sending HTTP GET requests to http://localhost:3000/predict with query parameters for sepal and petal measurements.
 - Access aggregated predictions and mean probabilities by sending HTTP GET requests to http://localhost:4000/aggregate-predict.

 ## Dependencies

-Express.js: Web application framework for Node.js used for building the API.
+- Express.js: Web application framework for Node.js used for building the API.
-Axios: Promise-based HTTP client for making requests to model endpoints.
+- Axios: Promise-based HTTP client for making requests to model endpoints.
-scikit-learn: Python library for machine learning, used for logistic regression model training and prediction.
+- scikit-learn: Python library for machine learning, used for logistic regression model training and prediction.

 ## File Structure